gvwilson/thirdbit/src/fiction/santas/index.md

 "Meh."

 That said,
-it does depend on the weapon and on who's doing the pointing.
+it does depend on the weapon and who's doing the pointing.
 It's pretty hard for a brain to say "meh" to something that looks like it was designed to make holes in steel plate, and if the person pointing it